 Food systems are diverse and changing rapidly, with profound implications for diets and nutritional outcomes.
 They influence the availability of and access to a diverse variety of foods, and thus, the ability of consumers to choose healthy diets.
 Food systems are expected to provide food for all that is adequate in quantity, in terms of calories, and in quality, in terms of variety, nutrient content, safety and is culturally acceptable.
 They are increasingly being challenged to do so in the face of constraints to food production posed by stretched resources and ecological sustainability challenges, including climate change.

+Problems of malnutrition reflect pervasive inequalities in the access to food and awareness about nutritious diets.
+Women and children tend to be more vulnerable where access to food is limited.
+In agrarian contexts, many women are both primary producers and providers of food, but often find obstacles in accessing productive resources, services and information, thus limiting their capacity in contributing to food security and nutrition.

 The challenge is to improve global and national nutrition and food system governance to ensure more nutrition-enhancing food systems.
 It is also to achieve political and policy coherence and coordination across all sectors, including in agriculture and food systems, health, social protection, education, employment, trade, environment, information, consumer affairs, planning and other sectors.